|Schedule||Registration||General Sessions||Contests & Awards||Endorsements|

 Second manuscript evaluation: $25

 Full conference, per person: double or triple room with all meals, $250; single room with all meals, $325.
-Includes Tuesday through Friday nights and Tuesday dinner through Saturday lunch.
+Includes Tuesday through Friday nights and Tuesday dinner through Saturday lunch; Friday dinner is the banquet, included in the full conference fee.

 Daily rate with no meals, per person (two nights minimum stay): double room, $60/night; single room, $80/night.
 Campus housing is not available Saturday night.